susmitpy/talks/aws_lambda.md

 1. What is AWS Lambda?
 2. When to Use It (and When *Not* To)
-3. Lambda's Many Faces: Integrations Galore
+3. Lambda's Integration Ecosystem
 4. Enter the CDK: Infrastructure as Code, Simplified
 5. CDK Demo: Scheduled Environment Control
-6. Beyond the Demos: More Use Cases
-7. Q&A
+6. Q&A

 <style>
 li {